silicon-heaven/shv-doc/src/rpcmethods/login.md

   implementation defines it own rules for the expiration duration and the extension of it.

 > The format of a token is implementation defined.
-The broker can generate tokens
+The broker can generate
-> in other implementation specific ways.
-It is the responsibility of the broker to
+> tokens in other implementation specific ways (e.g. *OAuth2*).
+It is the
-> differentiate multiple token types.
+> responsibility of the broker to differentiate multiple token types.

 These fields are required for the `"login"` field when using this login type:
 * `"token"`: a *String* containing the token.